Keyboard bass: 1960s

 The earliest keyboard bass instrument was the 1960 Fender Rhodes piano bass, pictured to the right.
 The piano bass was essentially an electric piano containing the same pitch range as the most widely-used notes on an electric bass (or the double bass), which could be used to perform bass lines.
 It could be placed on top of a piano or organ, or mounted on a stand.

-Keyboard players such as The Doors' Ray Manzarek placed his Fender Rhodes piano bass on top of his Vox Continental or Gibson G-101 organ to play bass lines.
+Ray Manzarek of the Doors performing live on Danish television, using his signature technique: a Rhodes Piano Bass with his left hand, while performing the main melodies with his right on an organ.

 About the same time, Hohner of Germany introduced a purely electronic bass keyboard, the Basset, which had a two-octave keyboard and rudimentary controls allowing a choice of tuba or string bass sounds.
 The Basset was in due course replaced by the Bass 2 and, in the mid-1970s, the Bass 3.
 All three were transistorized; the Basset was among the earliest solid-state electronic instruments.
 Similar instruments were produced in Japan under the "Raven" and "Rheem Kee Bass" [sic] names.